 Sean Lovelace, fiction, creative writing in the community

 Matt Mullins, screenwriting, fiction, mixed media, filmpoetry

 Mark Neely, poetry, literary editing and publishing

-Learn more about how to apply to the MA in Creative Writing at Ball State.
+Learn more about how to apply to the MA in Creative Writing at Ball State or request more information.